 Section 10 - Wilby to Wellingborough town centre: 2.3 km

 - Continue with wooden fences to either side and following a line of street lights downhill.
-In 160 metres turn left on grass (stepping under or over an awkward barrier), just before a bridge.
+In 160 metres turn left on grass, stepping under or over an awkward barrier, just before a bridge (in 2021 the barrier was quite a formidable obstacle, but there is also an easy tarmac path which runs along the other side of the brook - if you go that way, remember to cross back at the first opportunity, just before a subway).
 You now follow Swanspool Brook (on your right) for 3 kms, i.e. almost to the station, on a path which is muddy at first.
 In 220 metres go over another difficult metal barrier to enter woods.
 Keep close to the stream and leave the woods by a wooden gate in 100 metres.
 Continue on the grass beside the stream.

 - In 260 metres go through a subway (under Kingsway) and enter Croyland Park, walking either on the tarmac or on the grass.
 There are playing fields to your left.
 In 300 metres you pass an old pavilion building (the more direct route is to leave the tarmac, passing to the left of the pavilion and return to the tarmac after the second footbridge below) and in 20 metres ignore a footbridge over the stream.
 In 250 metres fork right, closely following the stream.
 In 35 metres ignore another footbridge and in 120 metres pass a small play area on your right.
 In 200 metres cross Croyland Road (B571).
 Continue on tarmac or grass, with street lights above and houses to your left.
 In 250 metres cross Abbots Way and enter Croyland Gardens, still following the tarmac path.
 In 90 metres ignore a brick bridge over the stream.
 In 90 metres you pass an information board about the Five Wells of Wellingborough and in 30 metres you pass below the Civic Offices and the tarmac path veers to the right.
 In 120 metres go through a barrier in to a car park.
 In 30 metres cross the road to the right, Doddington Road (Ye Golden Lion opposite you sadly closed in 2017, but by turning left on Sheep Street you approach the town centre with other refreshment possibilities).